buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Magic Resistance.*** The golem has +1d6 on Saving Throws against spells and other magical effects.

-**Actions*Multiattack.*** The golem makes two slam attacks or one cursed fist attack
+**Actions*Multiattack.*** The golem makes two slam attacks or one cursed fist attack.

 ***Slam.** Melee Weapon Attack*: +10 to hit, reach 1 m, one target.

 *Hit:* 16 (2d10 + 5) bludgeoning damage.

-***Cursed Fist.**: Natural Weapon Attack*: + 11 to hit, reach 1 m, one target
+***Cursed Fist.** Natural Weapon Attack*: +11 to hit, reach 1 m, one target.

 *Hit:* 16 (2d6 + 5) bludgeoning damage.
-Wounds from cursed fist heal at the rate of 1 Hit Point per day.
-Magical healing, spells or potions, heal 1 Hit Point per die of healing + any fixed amount (e.g. a heal of 3d6+4 heals 7 HP)
+Wounds from the cursed fist heal at a rate of 1 Hit Point per day.
+Magical healing, whether from spells or potions, heals 1 Hit Point per die of healing plus any fixed amount (e.g., healing of 3d6+4 restores 7 HP).

 ***Haste (Recharge 5-6).*** Until the end of its next turn, the golem magically gains a +2 bonus to Defense, has +1d6 on Reflex Saving Throws, and can use its slam attacks as an Immediate Action.